Bayezid1989/cc16-project.solo-webapp-mvp/README.md

 To solve my problem, I created this App.
 Mag Map! enebles you to display the magnets with the location in the map, so that you can see where you bought each magnets as well enjoying the magnets display.

-Mag Map is ready at Heroku.
+Mag Map is running at Heroku.
-Try to use it!

 - [Mag Map!](https://magnet-map.herokuapp.com/)